Kimetix99/chess_IA/README.md

 # Chess_IA

-Chess Software with an AI to play against.
+Chess Software with a basic AI to play against.
+This project can be used as a Playground for developing AI's to play against.

 ## Usage